wredan/Twitch-Chat-Analyzer/README.md

 Fist time running:
 In the [Kafka/Kafka-Settings](https://github.com/Warcreed/Tap-Project/tree/master/Kafka/Kafka-Settings "Kafka-Settings") folder, rename **chat-channel.properties.dist** to **chat-channel.properties** and set all parameters required by Twitch connection, instructions in the same file.
 Once set up, continue.

+**N.B.** You need to download and insert the tgz file in the Kafka/Kafka-Settings folder, you can download it from [here](https://downloads.apache.org/kafka/2.5.0/kafka_2.12-2.5.0.tgz).

+**N.B.** You need to download and insert the tgz file in the Spark/Python folder, you can download it from [here](http://us.mirrors.quenda.co/apache/spark/spark-2.4.6/spark-2.4.6-bin-hadoop2.7.tgz).

 Other running:
 use `bin/set-observed-channel.sh CHANNELNAME` to change observed Twitch channel.